 Chad When Tradition Kills

 ADVANCE FOR SATURDAY DEC 22, 2012 In this Nov.
-2, 2012 photo, Muslim men gather outside a mosque ahead of evening prayers in a village in the Mao region of Chad.
+4, 2012 photo, traditional healer Hakki Hassan displays the tools he uses to perform treatments which include cutting off the epiglottis and removing unerupted baby teeth, in Moussoro, Chad.
 In this Sahel nation, childhood malnutrition and related mortality persist at alarming rates, despite the fact that most affected families live within a day's journey of internationally-funded nutrition clinics.
 One reason is that families, bound by local custom, choose instead to seek traditional treatments, treatments which can lead to the very infections that kill their undernourished children.(AP Photo/Rebecca Blackwell)

 Message Sent Successfully